 Here at Spur, we have made a number of different types of giant food props for our clients and collaborators.
 We think there's something strangely compelling about giant food.
 Our inner child can't help be wowed when we see our favourite foods in giant form.

 Take, for example, this video of kids being treated to their favourite food....

 They love it, right?
 That's because our brains are attracted to novelty: the new, the different, the bizarre.
-As humans we are hard-wired to like shiny new things, especially when they happen to resemble something that is already close to our heart.
-That's why those giant version of the Krave cereal boxes we created went down a treat.
+As humans, we are hard-wired to like shiny new things, especially when they happen to resemble something that is already close to our heart.
+That's why that giant version of the Krave cereal boxes we created went down a treat.
 We are often drawn to novelty without being aware of it.

 Our love of novelty means that we love anything big, shiny, which means we are especially open to giant objects which can be used as learning tools...this brings us neatly to point number 4.....

 4. Giant objects can help with our creativity and learning

 Learning and creativity can be best served by playing and interactive learning.
 And what better way to experience learning than through the use of giant learning aids?

 Using props when giving a lesson or a presentation are a proven method of ensuring that your audience and/or pupils have an enjoyable time.
 Props can help you land your points and ensure that the lesson will have a visual reference point, making it more memorable for all involved.
 Participants will have much more of a sense of how the lesson relates back to their lives.

 Play and learning are especially vital for children, so giant props are great visual aids for teaching children about spatial awareness and problem solving.
 Below is an interesting (visual, see what we did there?) representation, courtesy of Columbia University of just how visual learning engages the brain.

 5. Giants have always given us a good scare